-My interests and expertise span (but are not limited to); qualitative methodologies, critical psychology and sociology, patient-practitioner interactions, accessing work-related support services, sickness absence, adult social care, health care, social care and work/welfare policy, social class, inequality and austerity and how these areas interact with access to support services and home care commissioning and provision.
+My interests and expertise span (but are not limited to); qualitative methodologies, critical psychology and sociology, patient-practitioner interactions, accessing work-related support services, sickness absence, adult social care, health care, social care and work policy, social class, inequality and austerity and how these areas interact with access to support services and home care commissioning and provision.

 I have taught qualitative methodology and critical psychology and sociology at undergraduate and postgraduate level and received my qualitative methodology training from Oxford University.

 I am happy to be contacted about potential supervision of PhD / MPhil projects.